Foundations of regular variation on topological spaces: Random closed sets

-We now adapt the setting of quotient spaces from Section~\ref{sec:quotient-spaces-under} and consider the regular variation property of equivalence classes as random closed sets in $\XX$.
-Recall that $[x]$ denotes the equivalence class of $x\in\XX$ and $q$ is the quotient map.
+We now adapt the setting of quotient spaces from Section~\ref{sec:quotient-spaces-under} to study the regular variation of equivalence classes as random closed sets in $\XX$.
+Recall that $[x]$ denotes the equivalence class of $x\in\XX$ under the quotient map $q$.

-\begin{proposition} Assume that $\XX$ is a ball compact Polish space equipped with a continuous scaling and an ideal $\sX$ generated by an inf-compact continuous modulus $\modulus$.
+\begin{proposition} Assume that $\XX$ is a ball compact Polish space equipped with a continuous scaling and an ideal $\sX$ generated by an inf-compact, continuous modulus $\modulus$.
 Let $\xi\in\RV(\XX,T,\sS,g,\mu)$.
-If condition (S) holds, $q$ is an open map, and $\mu$ is nontrivial on $[\sS]$, then $[\xi]$ is a regularly varying random closed set on the ideal generated by the modulus $\ttau$. \end{proposition} \begin{proof} The map $x\mapsto[x]=\Psi(x)$, which associates to $x\in\XX$ its equivalence class falls under the scope of Theorem~\ref{thr:Psi} with $\Psi(x)=q^{-1}qx$, see \eqref{eq:9} for $\psi$ chosen to be the quotient map $q$.
-If (S) holds, then $\Psi$ satisfies \eqref{eq:11}.
-By Lemma~\ref{lemma:cones}, $\Psi(x)=[x]$ either is a cone or has empty intersection with $\zero$.
-In the latter case $[x]$ belongs to the family $\sF^\zero(\XX)$.
-Now the statement follows from Theorem~\ref{thr:Psi}. \end{proof}
+If Condition~\hyperref[condS]{(S)} holds, $q$ is an open map, and $\mu$ is non-trivial on $[\sS]$, then $[\xi]$ is a regularly varying random closed set on the ideal $\sF^\zero(\XX)$ generated by the modulus $\ttau$. \end{proposition} \begin{proof} The map $x\mapsto[x]=\Psi(x)$, which associates each $x\in\XX$ with its equivalence class, is covered by Theorem~\ref{thr:Psi} with $\Psi(x)=q^{-1}(q(x))$, see \eqref{eq:9}, where $q$ is the quotient map.
+If Condition~\hyperref[condS]{(S)} holds, then $\Psi$ satisfies \eqref{eq:11}.
+By Lemma~\ref{lemma:cones}, $\Psi(x)=[x]$ is either a cone or has an empty intersection with $\zero$.
+In the latter case, $[x]$ is a closed set disjoint from $\zero$, hence $[x]$ belongs to the family $\sF^\zero(\XX)$.
+The statement now follows from Theorem~\ref{thr:Psi}. \end{proof}

-\paragraph{Examples: regularly varying random convex compact sets} Below we present several examples involving probability distributions on the family $\sK_c^d$ of convex compact sets in $\R^d$ with the linear scaling.
+\paragraph{Examples: regularly varying random convex compact sets} Below we present several examples involving probability distributions on the family $\sK_c^d$ of convex compact sets in $\R^d$ with linear scaling.

-\begin{example} Define a map $\psi$ from $\sK_c^d$ to the space $\Cont(\SS^{d-1})$ of continuous functions on the unit sphere $\SS^{d-1}$ in $\R^d$ by associating each compact convex set $K$ with its \emph{support function}, defined as see \cite[Section~1.7.1]{schn2}.
-The space $\Cont(\SS^{d-1})$ is equipped with the uniform metric, the linear scaling and the modulus given by the uniform norm.
+\begin{example}[Support functions] Define a map $\psi$ from $\sK_c^d$ to the space $\Cont(\SS^{d-1})$ of continuous functions on the unit sphere $\SS^{d-1}$ in $\R^d$ by associating each compact convex set $K$ with its \emph{support function}, defined as see \cite[Section~1.7.1]{schn2}.
+The space $\Cont(\SS^{d-1})$ is equipped with the uniform metric, linear scaling and the modulus given by the uniform norm.
 Since the Hausdorff distance between compact convex sets equals the uniform distance between their support functions,